FridIsar/skalholt/backend/README.md

 ## Testing:

-The format of the project allows to quickly regenerate the database with `npm run setup` for the purpose of testing.
+The format of the project allows to quickly regenerate the database with `npm run setup` for the purpose of testing

-It is possible to run tests while developing by using `npm run test -- --watch`

 ## Logging: